mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 - Do not apply this reduction if the vehicle is also an AFV.

 Tunneller
 By mounting large drills or other boring equipment to a Heavy Ground Vehicle, it can be turned into a tunnelling machine capable of moving through solid rock.
-While travelling through rock, it moves 10 metres per hour, multiplied by its Tech Level.
+While travelling through rock, it moves 10 meters per hour, multiplied by its Tech Level.

 ### Tech Level 7